WhiteY1n/aura-notebook/README.md

 A modern AI-powered study and research platform built with React, TypeScript, and Supabase.
 Transform your documents into interactive learning experiences with AI-generated summaries, notes, and audio overviews.

-## ✨ Features
+## Features

-- 📚 **Document Management**: Upload and organize PDFs, add web links, or paste content directly
+- **Document Management**: Upload and organize PDFs, add web links, or paste content directly
-- 💬 **AI Chat**: Interactive conversations with your documents using RAG (Retrieval-Augmented Generation)
+- **AI Chat**: Interactive conversations with your documents using RAG (Retrieval-Augmented Generation)
-- 📝 **Smart Notes**: Save and organize insights from AI conversations with citation tracking
+- **Smart Notes**: Save and organize insights from AI conversations with citation tracking
-- 🎧 **Audio Overviews**: Generate podcast-style audio summaries of your content
+- **Audio Overviews**: Generate podcast-style audio summaries of your content
-- 🔍 **Vector Search**: Semantic search across your document collection (optional)
+- **Vector Search**: Semantic search across your document collection (optional)
-- 🎨 **Modern UI**: Clean, responsive interface built with shadcn/ui and Tailwind CSS
+- **Modern UI**: Clean, responsive interface built with shadcn/ui and Tailwind CSS
-- 🔐 **Secure Auth**: Email authentication powered by Supabase
+- **Secure Auth**: Email authentication powered by Supabase
-- 📱 **Responsive**: Works seamlessly on desktop, tablet, and mobile devices
+- **Responsive**: Works seamlessly on desktop, tablet, and mobile devices

-## 🚀 Tech Stack

-## 🚀 Tech Stack
+## Tech Stack

 This project is built with: